Learning how to format a book properly is perhaps the most under-appreciated skill that authors can learn.

 Print or eBook formatting is a much different process than manuscript formatting:

 - Book formatting is meant to be delivered directly to the reader.

-- Manuscript formatting helps prepare your book for literary agents or editors, as per their submission guidelines
+- Manuscript formatting helps prepare your book for a literary agent or editor, as per their submission guidelines

 So, if you’re preparing a manuscript, you’ll need a solid formatting tool to help you meet these guidelines.